wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 		3. the widget base ID as a string
 	* **expected return value:** a string
 3. `rpwwt_excerpt_length`
-	* **passed argument:** the maximum number of characters of the post excerpt as an integer
+	* **passed argument:** the maximum number of characters for the post excerpt as an integer
 	* **expected return value:** an integer
 4. `rpwwt_excerpt_more`
 	* **passed argument:** the string to append after the post excerpt